wgmyers/unical/README.md

 Alright then, what about the Islamic calendar.
 Surely...

-## It doesn't have a universally agreed-upon notion that fixed calculation methods are ok.
+## It doesn't have a universally agreed-upon notion that fixed calculation methods are ok at all.

 It.. what?
 Fine.
-The Chinese one then.
+The Chinese one.

 ## There's two ways of doing it, one lunisolar, one solar